williamflynt/quickplan/README.md

 ### Using Go

-This command will use NPM to build the newest
+This command will use NPM to build the newest UI, then build the Go binary (with UI embedded).
 From project root:

 ```shell